 - Graduate Student

 - My research interests involve understanding the neural circuitry and mechanisms that influence ingestive behavior.
-Food intake is governed by many diverse factors acting throughout the periphery, as well as within the central nervous system.
-Such signals relay information about metabolic state, ingested nutrients, and energetic need.
-Using pharmacologic, behavioral, and neuroanatomical approaches, my work has focused on a novel interaction between estrogens and brain glucagon-like peptide 1 in the control of food intake in female rodents.
+Food intake is influenced by many diverse factors that relay information about metabolic state, ingested nutrients, and the rewarding aspects of food intake.
+Using pharmacologic, behavioral, and neuroanatomical techniques, my work has focused on understanding how dysfunction in neuroendocrine systems that govern satiation and food reward processes can consequently promote behaviors such as the pathological overconsumption of palatable foods.

 - Recent Publications